Domain-Generalizable Multiple-Domain Clustering: Method

 Samples that are closest to the center are used as pseudo labels for cluster $k$; thus, the set of strongly augmented data samples with pseudo labels is formulated as follows:

 Where $x^s[argtop\gamma(sim_k)]$ means indexing $x^s$ using $argtop\gamma(sim_k)$, i.e., choosing the samples that will be used as pseudo-labels for class $k$ using the similarity in the embedding domain.
-While $M_k$ are chosen based on the heads predictions, which are in the logits space, $\mathcal{\hat{Z}}_k$ are pseudo labels chosen based on information from both the semantic space ~Eqs. \ref{eq:centers},\ref{eq:semantic_selection} and in the logits space ~Eq. \ref{eq:m_k}.
-Using only the logit values to infer the pseudo labels results in poor cluster assignments, as examined in section \ref{ssec:ablation}.
+While $M_k$ are chosen based on the predictions in the logit space, $\mathcal{\hat{Z}}_k$ are pseudo labels based on information from both the semantic space ~Eqs. \ref{eq:centers},\ref{eq:semantic_selection} and in the logits space ~Eq. \ref{eq:m_k}.
+Using only the logit values to infer the pseudo labels results in poor cluster assignments, as demonstrated in our ablation study.
 The entire set of representatives and pseudo-label pairs will be denoted as $\mathcal{\hat{Z}}$.

-In the second phase, the clustering head $f_2$ is trained using $\mathcal{\hat{Z}}$ to minimize cross-entropy loss using the pseudo labels.
-A batch of samples and pseudo labels $(x^s_{pl},y_{pl})\in \mathcal{\hat{Z}}$, are propagated through the backbone and heads, and the objective can be formulated as:
+{3. \em Clustering head training loss:} In the second phase, the clustering head $f_c$ is trained using $\mathcal{\hat{Z}}$ to minimize cross-entropy loss using the pseudo labels.
+A batch of samples and pseudo labels $(x^s_{pl},y_{pl})\in \mathcal{\hat{Z}}$, are propagated through $f_c$, and $f_e$, and the objective can be formulated as:

-During this training phase, domain balancing is used as detailed in section \ref{para:domain_bal}.
+During this training phase, domain balancing is used, as detailed in our pre-training section.

+{4. \em Prediction-based label smoothing:} Label smoothing \citep{szegedy2016rethinking} prevents a classifier from being overconfident, which may lead the classifier to collapse to specific classes and neglect the rest.
+Using past prediction statistics, we present an improved label smoothing that varies the smoothing intensity between clusters.
+We perform stronger smoothing for frequently predicted clusters and vice versa.
+Specifically, let $\hat{y}(x)\in \{0,1\}^K$ be the one-hot prediction of sample $x$, and we denote the empirical density of predictions over the batch as $\mathcal{H}_{cur}\in \mathbb{R}^K$.
+We further compute the exponential moving average of prediction density as $\mathcal{H}=\alpha*\mathcal{H}+(1-\alpha)\mathcal{H}_{cur}$ with $\alpha \in (0,1)$ is a constant for balancing between history and current statistics.
+We perform our cluster-specific prediction-based label smoothing using $\mathcal{H}$.
+Precisely, for cluster $k\in K$ we define the smoothed pseudo-label as $\bar{y}_{pl}[k]=\max(1-\mathcal{H}[k],s_{min})$, where $s_{min}$ is the minimal smoothing value, and the values of the remaining clusters are spread uniformly to sum up to 1.